HeZhang1994/digital-elevation-model/README.md

 6. Try ```>>> from osgeo import gdal``` in python.
 If no error occurs, the installation is completed.

-## DEM Data
+## Data

-ASTGDEMv2 data is used in this code.
+ASTGDEMv2 data are used in this code.
 See [Introduction of ASTGDEMv2.pdf](https://github.com/HeZhang1994/DEM-Digital-Elevation-Model-Tools/blob/master/Introduction%20of%20ASTGDEMv2.pdf) for details (highly recommended for tyro).

 ## Usage